pgilad/grunt-dev-update/README.md

 * `devDependencies` - Specify true to check **development dependencies**.
 This is **true** by default.

     > Outdated **devDependencies** are installed using the `--save-dev` option.

+#### options.semver
+Type: `Boolean`
+Default value: `true`

+If true or undefined, packages will be updated with `npm update` and will be installed up to your allowed version in your `package.json`.
+Your allowed version is determined using [semver](http://semver.org).

+If false your packages will be updated to the latest version there is, regardless of your `package.json` specifications.

+**Warning** - this could break packages and only use this option if you're sure of what you're doing.

 #### options.packageJson
 Type: `null|Object|String`